ylikx/forpy/README.md

 # Forpy: A library for Fortran-Python interoperability.

-Forpy allows you to use Python features in Fortran ("Python in Fortran")
+Forpy allows you to use Python features in Fortran ("embedding Python in Fortran")

-For example: datastructures such as list, dict, tuple and interoperability of arrays using numpy.
+It provides datastructures such as list, dict, tuple and interoperability of arrays using numpy.
-It allows you to use your own and third-party Python modules.
+With forpy you can even import Python modules in Fortran.
+Simply use your own or third-party Python modules for tasks that you don't want to do in Fortran.
+For example: plot with matplotlib or use scientific functions from scipy.

-Furthermore you can write Python (extension) modules in Fortran ("Fortran in Python")
+Forpy also works to other way around: You can write Python modules entirely in Fortran (extending Python with Fortran - "Fortran in Python").

 ## Documentation